ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 19. In the RTC_Time_Set code, look for the line `DateTime(2021, 10, 13, 18, 17, 00)`.
 Change the numbers to match the form (Year, month, day, hour(24 hr time), minute, second) for the current date and time.
 The RTC module will be set to the time specified when you upload the code.
 Tip: If you want very precise time, set the minutes and seconds for about a minute out, then watch the clock and hit upload about 3 seconds before the time you set.
 However, within ~5 minutes is usually good enough.

 20. Upload the program to the Arduino by clicking on the arrow button next to the check mark button.
-Warning: Do not touch until it says "Done uploading"
+Warning: Do not touch until it says "Done uploading".

 	![Arduino Upload Code](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I22.png)